 But — to turn that “working website” into the “website of your dreams”, you’re likely going to want some premium WordPress extensions, which is where the next set of costs come into play.

 To customize your WordPress website to meet your needs, you’re likely going to want some premium WordPress extensions, which come in two forms:

 - Themes — your theme controls the design structure of your site.

-First, it’s important to note that there are thousands of free WordPress themes and plugins available.
-That’s why these costs are optional.
+First, it’s important to note that there are thousands of free themes and free plugins for WordPress available – being an open source CMS means these costs are optional.

 If you’re on a super tight budget, you can avoid these costs and use all free extensions, though you’ll likely need to make some sacrifices to do so.